 A pair of electric or electro-hydraulic trim tabs should be on the short list of indispensable marine accessory equipment on board any planing powerboat.
-(It’s the first upgrade I made to my new EdgeWater charter boat.)
-Few things will affect or control the way your vessel rides in a variety of wind and sea conditions more than trim tabs.
+(It’s the first upgrade I made to my EdgeWater charter boat.)
+Few things will affect or control the way your vessel rides in a variety of rough sea conditions more than boat trim tabs for small boats.
 A timely touch of tabs can cure many ills.
 Let’s take a closer look at when and how to use these plates that extend from the transom.

 Shifting loads, crew members in motion, and quartering winds on the bow all affect your boat’s lateral attitude.
 If your vessel lists, a wet, bumpy and potentially dangerous ride may result.
 For instance, if wind on your port bow is causing that side of the boat to “dip” into the wind with increased spray and hull pounding, raise the tab on the side of the list (port up) and lower the tab on the leeward side (starboard down).